 Russia is known all over the world for its megacities like Moscow and St. Petersburg, which feature incredible galleries, museums, and restaurants.
 It is also lauded for its natural landscapes and extreme environments, such as Siberia’s Lake Baikal.
 With so much to offer in such an enormous stretch of land, it is no wonder that Russia remains among the world’s most visited countries, attracting visitors from across the globe.
-For travelers from Malaysia wishing to visit this amazing country, it is critical to remember that they will need to apply for and obtain a visa before arriving.
+For travelers from Malaysia wishing to visit, it is critical to remember that they will need to apply for and obtain a visa before arriving.

 For Malaysian citizens wishing to travel to Russia, there are a number of ways to acquire a visa.
-Typically, Malaysian passport holders would be required to visit a consulate or embassy and wait for long periods of time before finding out if they were granted a visa.
+Typically, foreigners would be required to visit a consulate or embassy and wait for long periods of time before finding out if they were granted a visa.
 However, thanks to a electronic visa (or eVisa) those travelers who hold a Malaysian passport are now able to apply entirely online for region-specific eVisas to Russia without having to visit an embassy or consulate.
 The typical waiting period is around four days, so it is important to remember to give yourself plenty of time to apply for the Russian eVisa as any traveler without a valid visa will be denied entry to Russia upon arrival.

 Russian eVisa Types for Malaysian Citizens

 For citizens of Malaysian wishing to visit Russia on a short-term basis, there are three options for acquiring a visa: